MysteryPancake/Houdini-VBD/README.md

 This helps, but it also explodes when the values gets too large (for example with very stiff constraints).

 The new [AVBD paper](https://graphics.cs.utah.edu/research/projects/avbd/Augmented_VBD-SIGGRAPH25.pdf) uses an approximation to make the hessian positive semi-definite.
-This massively improves the stability.
+This massively improves the stability and is enabled by default.
+It's in the Advanced tab under "Improve Hessian Stability".

 ## AVBD Q&A